-SoFi Wealth makes opening an IRA easy.
-Sign up for a SoFi Wealth account online, in less than five minutes.
-And if you have any questions or want personalized advice, you can set up a call with a SoFi Wealth advisor—absolutely complimentary.
+SoFi Invest® makes opening an IRA easy.
+Sign up for an investment account online with SoFi, in less than five minutes.
+And if you have any questions or want personalized advice, you can set up a call with a SoFi Invest advisor—absolutely complimentary.

 Want to find out how smart investments can help you meet your long-term financial goals?
 Learn more about SoFi Invest today.